 - DeWalt DWFP2350K 2-inch: $169

 - Bostitch BTFP2350K 2-inch: $121.80

 The Bottom Line

 With a large nail range, tool-free jam clearance, dual-trigger safety, and lots of finessable power, the DeWalt DWFP2350K pin nailer makes a compelling case for itself.
-If you thought you could get along with an 18GA nailer, you might reconsider when you see how much time it saves and workpiece marring it avoids.
-After this review, it’s hard to imagine finish carpentry without it!
+If you thought you could get along with an 18GA nailer, you might reconsider when you see how much time it saves and the workpiece marring it avoids.
+After this review, it’s hard to imagine tackling finish carpentry without it!

 DeWalt 23GA Pin Nailer Specifications

 - Model Number: DWFP2350K

 - Fastener Type / Gauge: 23 GA Pin Nails